-104. A scheme was introduced by the Reserve Bank of India with effectom 1st October 1940 to standardise and extend remittance facilities nder reconciliation.
-The outstanding balances are in course of adjustment.

-throughout India and Burma.
+104. A scheme was introduced by the Reserve Bank of India with effection 1st October 1940 to standardise and extend remittance facilitie throughout India and Burma.
 At places where the Reserve Bank has no offices of its own or is not represented by offices or branches of the Imperial Bank, the issue and payment of telegraphic transfers and drafts on Reserve Bank account is undertaken by Government treasuries and sub-treasuries as "Treasury Agencies" of the Bank.
 Receipts and payments taking place in treasuries on this account are accounted for under this head, and are initially carried against Government balances until cleared with the Bank through daily advices of drawings and encashments.
 The debits and credits booked under this head are ultimately cleared by corresponding adjustments under the head "Reserve Bank Deposits".